 Carla doesn’t look sad about it, which either means this happened long enough ago that she’s come to terms with it, or she’s waiting till I make a big deal of it, confirming that she should feel sad, before she gets upset.
 A little while after she’d bought me the lipstick, a professor we had died, and when we got the news, I cried.
 And then, like she was waiting for someone else to do it first, she did too.

 Oh, Carla, I say, that’s awful.

-Yeah, doesn’t that kind of change your plans, I say.
-I know I have the power here to make it no-big-deal, to say: whatever, Carla, you’ll be fine, and she’ll think that the right thing to do is to go on like she’ll be fine, but I can’t bring myself to do it.
+Doesn’t that kind of change your plans?
+I say.
+I know I have the power here to make it no-big-deal, to say: Whatever, Carla, you’ll be fine, and she’ll think that the right thing to do is to go on like she’ll be fine, but I can’t bring myself to do it.

 We finish our glasses of wine and she orders another round.
 I sip from my water glass and leave a stain there, too.
 Her lipstick is still perfect.